MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-multiple-ip.md

 10. In the PowerShell window, execute the `ipconfig /all` command to see which IP address is assigned to the secondary network interface.
 In this example, 10.1.0.6 is assigned to interface 13.
 No default gateway address is returned for the secondary network interface.

-11. To route all traffic destined for addresses outside the subnet of the secondary network interface to the gateway for the subnet, execute the following command:
+11. To route all traffic for addresses outside the subnet to the gateway, execute the following command:

     ```console
     route -p add 0.0.0.0 MASK 0.0.0.0 10.1.0.1 METRIC 5015 IF 13